nicofranzp/CentralBankAPI/readme.md

 </details> <p></p>

 Once you have a selection of the series inside the spreadsheet, you can run the `getData.py`, and, voila, you'll get the `csv` files for the diferent frequencies (i.e. `DAILY.csv`, `MONTHLY.csv`, `QUARTERLY.csv`, and `ANNUAL.csv`)

+If you want to crontribute to this project, just let me know.
+It woudl be nice to have the same routines for `R`, for example.